marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/avr-options.rst

 ``__AVR_HAVE_JMP_CALL__``
   The device has the ``JMP`` and ``CALL`` instructions.
-  This is the case for devices with more than 8 KiB of program memory.
+  This is the case for devices with more than 8 |nbsp| KiB of program memory.

 ``__AVR_HAVE_EIJMP_EICALL__`` ``__AVR_3_BYTE_PC__``
   The device has the ``EIJMP`` and ``EICALL`` instructions.
-  This is the case for devices with more than 128 KiB of program memory.
+  This is the case for devices with more than 128 |nbsp| KiB of program memory.
   This also means that the program counter
-  (PC) is 3 bytes wide.
+  (PC) is 3 |nbsp| bytes wide.

 ``__AVR_2_BYTE_PC__``
-  The program counter (PC) is 2 bytes wide.
-This is the case for devices with up to 128 KiB of program memory.
+  The program counter (PC) is 2 |nbsp| bytes wide.
+This is the case for devices with up to 128 |nbsp| KiB of program memory.

 ``__AVR_HAVE_8BIT_SP__`` ``__AVR_HAVE_16BIT_SP__``
   The stack pointer (SP) register is treated as 8-bit respectively